sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/creating-datasets.rst

 Creating New Datasets
 -----------------

-You can define a New Dataset by clicking on the ``Create Dataset`` button in the Dataset page.
+You can define a New Dataset by clicking on the ``Create Dataset`` button on the Dataset page.

 It will bring up the dialog box below.
 Select the format of the file for which the new Dataset is being created.